jjhelmus/arm_archive/README.rst

 Install
 -------
-Copy the file arm_archive.py to the site-packages file, add a .pth file, or add the directory to the PYTHON_PATH.
+Copy the file arm_archive.py to the site-packages directory, add a .pth file, or add the directory to the PYTHON_PATH.

 Use